-It's always fascinating to show our clients the difference between what employees and leaders say, because it highlights another important reason to communicate intentionally with employees - to bring them along on the cultural change that needs to happen for their company to remain relevant and competitive in the future.
+It's always fascinating to show our clients the difference between what employees and leaders say about company culture when we interview them, because it highlights another important reason to communicate intentionally with employees - to bring them along on the cultural change that many companies are driving to remain relevant and competitive in the future.

 There's a tension between the company's desire to maintain the "feel good" aspects of their culture while infusing more accountability and an orientation toward performance.
 Internal communication helps ease that tension by explaining the rationale for cultural changes, what's in it for employees to evolve with the company, and by showing - not just telling - what good looks like through stories that showcase desired behaviors and recognize employees.